sympower/symbok/README.md

 # Symbok - Lombok extension

 ## Gradle
 Please note that currently the project needs to be built against Lombok's `edge-SNAPSHOT` because there is a bug in the latest Lombok version (`1.18.8`) that prevents loading extensions.
-Also the project in which the Symbok is being used needs to have `org.projectlombok:lombok:edge-SNAPSHOT` as dependency:
+Also the project in which Symbok is being used needs to have the same `edge-SNAPSHOT` version as dependency:

     dependencies {
         compileOnly("net.sympower:symbok:1.18.8-v1-SNAPSHOT")